Lunch cafe inside the Botanic Garden sprouting new menu for spring

-FORT WORTH The Gardens Restaurant hasn’t changed its lunch menu much since last century.
+FORT WORTH Until this spring, the Gardens Restaurant lunch room hadn’t changed its menu much since — well, last century.

-But the handsome restaurant hidden inside the Fort Worth Botanic Garden will premiere a new weekday menu next week to go with its expanded Sunday all-you-can-eat buffet.
+But the handsome restaurant hidden inside the Fort Worth Botanic Garden will premiere a new weekday menu next week, going with its expanded Sunday all-you-can-eat buffet.

 Barely a mile from the Cultural District museums and trendy West 7th restaurants, the Gardens long has been families’ springtime favorite for the flower gardens and the $17.99 Sunday buffet.

-Parents choose from entrees such as salmon or rosemary chicken and salads, and kids get to try two or three desserts such as lemon cheesecake or strawberry cake.
+Parents choose from entrees such as salmon or rosemary chicken, pastas and salads, and kids get to try two or three desserts such as lemon cheesecake or strawberry cake.

 The new weekday menu will start in March, adding vegetarian and gluten-free choices.
-The Gardens is also adding more lunch choices for what has become almost a secret hideaway lunch cafe on Rock Springs Road.
+The Gardens also will add more lunch choices for what has become almost a secret hideaway lunch cafe on Rock Springs Road.

-The new menu offers entrees such as a penne pasta with shrimp or chicken and vegetables, pecan-crusted chicken, tortilla-crusted tilapia and specialty burgers with pepper jack cheese and a fried egg.
+The new menu offers entrees such as a penne pasta with shrimp or chicken and vegetables, pecan-crusted chicken, tortilla-crusted tilapia, a hummus-artichoke flatbread and specialty burgers with pepper jack cheese and a fried egg.

-The Gardens’ signature apricot chicken salad will come on a new ciabatta sandwich, and there’s also a chicken kebab Greek salad with cucumber-yogurt dip.
+The Gardens’ signature apricot chicken salad will come on a new ciabatta sandwich, and there’s also a chicken kebab Greek salad with yogurt sauce.

 The weekday menu also will offer sliders, wraps and a homemade falafel burger with hummus/tzatziki sauce.